go-functional/functy/README.md

+Hi Gophers!
+Unfortunately, I don't have the time to maintain this library right now, so I can't add any features.
+I'll gladly accept pull requests if you're interested.
+Also, if you'd like to maintaining the library longer term, I'm also happy to welcome you as a contributor.
+If you're interested in either submitting a PR or being a longer term maintainer, please let me know on the [Gophers Slack](https://invite.slack.golangbridge.org/).
+My username there is `arschles`.

 # functy

 Often times, [vecty](https://github.com/gopherjs/vecty) code will have lots of nested function calls and the code gets hard to read and manage.
 This module has convenience functions for building up vecty elements in a functional pattern.